 - (1) The following persons may perform an examination and apply for hospitalization pursuant to M.G.L. c.
 123, § 12(a): - (a) Physician.
 Any physician who is licensed pursuant to M.G.L. c.
 112. - (b) Qualified Psychologist.
 Licensure pursuant to M.G.L. c.
 112, §§ 118 through 129A is required to obtain and maintain status as a Qualified Psychologist. - (c) Qualified Psychiatric Nurse Mental Health Clinical Specialist.
 Licensure pursuant to M.G.L. c.
-112, § 80B and authorization by the Board of Registration in Nursing to practice as a qualified psychiatric nurse mental health clinical specialist is required to obtain and maintain status as a Qualified Psychiatric Nurse Mental Health Clinical Specialist. - (2) In an emergency, if a physician, Qualified Psychologist, or Qualified Psychiatric Nurse Mental Health Clinical Specialist is not available, a police officer may apply for hospitalization pursuant to M.G.L. c.
+112, § 80B and authorization by the Board of Registration in Nursing to practice as a qualified psychiatric nurse mental health clinical specialist is required to obtain and maintain status as a Qualified Psychiatric Nurse Mental Health Clinical Specialist. - (d) Licensed Independent Clinical Social Worker (LICSW).
+A social worker who is licensed pursuant to M.G.L. c.
+112, §§ 130 through 137. - (2) In an emergency, if a physician, Qualified Psychologist, Qualified Psychiatric Nurse Mental Health Clinical Specialist or an LICSW is not available, a police officer may apply for hospitalization pursuant to M.G.L. c.
 123, § 12(a). - (3) Application for hospitalization pursuant to M.G.L. c.
 123, § 12(a) shall be made upon such form as is prescribed by the Commissioner.